-DP requirements: Completed portfolio

-Assessment: 3 hour practical drawing examination in November (50%); CAD (10%); Portfolio submissions and tests (25%); Discipline Specific Module (15%).
+DP requirements: Completed portfolio.
+A minimum of 40% is required to pass the semester test.
+Assessment: 3 hour practical drawing examination in November (50%); CAD (10%); portfolio submissions and tests (25%); Discipline Specific Module (15%).
 A minimum of 50% is required to pass this course.
 There is no supplementary examination for this course.